 Security – Quickbooks vs. Quicken

 Your session may time out by the time it drops in on your mobile phone.
 Recently, they launched a critical update, expanding the security features.
-Once installed, data encryption and safety is guaranteed.
+Once installed, data encryption and safety are guaranteed.

 The servers are covered with firewalls.
-A single sign on facility is also available, so that users across the organisation have to put a password every time they will logon to the system.
-You can also add password to your data files.
+A single sign-on facility is also available so that users across the organization have to put a password every time they will log on to the system.
+You can also add passwords to your data files.

 Summary – Quickbooks vs. Quicken

 Whereas for Quicken, it’s like the end of the road.
-Intuit has sold it off in the open market and the future of the product is in doubts.
-When it is new hands and it will be riddled with changes and add-ons, only then some light could be shed upon.
+Intuit has sold it off in the open market and the future of the product is in doubt.
+When it is new hands and it will be riddled with changes and add-ons, only then some light could be shed.

 Data storage is available offline, enabling users access to encrypted data always.
 Quickbooks is a stable, fast, and secured solution and triumphs over Quicken.